 13.2 - Holidays Not Worked - All eligible employees, exclusive of probationary, shall receive holiday pay for the above listed holidays; provided the part-time employees regularly work the day on which the holiday falls.
 The holiday pay shall be based on the hours the employee normally works on that day of the week; to a maximum of eight (8) hours.

-13.3 - Holidays Worked - All eligible employees who work on a holiday shall be paid straight time for the number of hours regularly scheduled, plus straight time for the number of hours actually worked on the holiday.
-However, if the holiday hours worked exceed the number of hours regularly scheduled the excess hours shall be paid at 1 1/2 times the employee's contract rate of pay.
+13.3 - Holidays Worked - All eligible employees who work on a holiday shall be paid one and a half (1.5) times straight time for up to eight hours and two (2) times straight pay for hours worked after 8 hours worked on a holiday.However, if the holiday hours worked exceed the number of hours regularly scheduled the excess hours shall be paid at 1 1/2 times the employee's contract rate of pay.

 13.4 - Eligibility - To receive pay for the holiday, the employee must have worked their scheduled workday immediately preceding and immediately following the day on which the holiday is observed, unless the absence is caused by illness and just cause has been presented that she/he was unable to work on that day.